 WSOP Poker

-In the best-case scenario, Pennsylvania joins MSIGA, while WSOP Poker enters West Virginia and upgrades its software to the Poker 8 platform in the other states.
-Checking those boxes would allow WSOP to share players across a combined pool comprising DE, MI, NJ, PA, NV, and WV.
+In the best-case scenario, WSOP Poker launches shared tables in West Virginia.
+Checking that box would allow WSOP to share players across a combined pool comprising MI, NJ, PA, NV, and WV.

 PokerStars

 PokerStars operates in MichiganNew Jersey, and Pennsylvania.
-It shares cash game and tournament players between Michigan and New Jersey.
-When Pennsylvania joins MSIGA, PokerStars can add PA to the network.
+It shares cash game and tournament players between Michigan and New Jersey, but Pennsylvania players remain segregated.
+It’s unclear why PokerStars hasn’t yet expanded shared tables to Pennsylvania.

-Company officials have indicated they’re also considering entering West Virginia, which would further expand the PokerStars US network.
+Company officials have indicated they’re also considering entering West Virginia but haven’t provided a definitive timeline.

 Borgata Poker